Why are prime numbers called "prime numbers"?

 The Elements was the standard text for geometry in the West until the twentieth century; so it was the book that fixed our choice of terminology.
 Roughly transliterated, Euclid’s definition is:

-A prime number is that which is measured by an unit alone.
+A prime number is that which is measured by a unit alone.

 Rather than say ‘measured,’ we now say ‘divisible,’ but the idea is simple.
-Prime numbers are not multiples of other numbers (the unit one was not view as a number).
+Prime numbers are not multiples of other numbers (the unit—one—was not viewed as a number).
 Aristotle used the same definition (Anal. post.
-II 13, 96 a 36) and along with Theon of Smyrna also viewed the unit as not being a number (Metaph.
-1088 a 6), but rather the beginning of number.
+II 13, 96 a 36) and along with Theon of Smyrna also viewed the unit not as a number (Metaph.
+1088 a 6), but rather as the beginning of number.

 So why the word ‘prôtos,’ and why should it be ‘prime’ in English?

-The Greek philosophers used the word ‘prôtos’ is the sense of first in order of existence (see Henry George Liddell, Robert Scott, A Greek-English Lexicon, proteros and prôtos: B.I.3.c).
+The Greek philosophers used the word ‘prôtos’ in the sense of first in order of existence (see Henry George Liddell, Robert Scott, A Greek-English Lexicon, proteros and prôtos: B.I.3.c).
 This is one of the standard meanings of our ‘prime’ or ‘primary.’
-In fact the English word ‘prime’ is from the Latin word for first: ‘primus.’
-In a multiplicative sense prime numbers are thus the first numbers, the numbers from which the other numbers all arise (through multiplication).
+In fact, the English word ‘prime’ is from the Latin word for first: ‘primus.’
+In a multiplicative sense, prime numbers are thus the first numbers—the numbers from which all other numbers arise (through multiplication).
 All other numbers (positive integers) are measured by primes, but primes alone are measured only by units.
 This makes primes first.

-This mathematical meaning of ‘prime’ (‘prôtos’) is essentially unchanged from the ancient times and was apparently in use at the time of Pythagoras.
+This mathematical meaning of ‘prime’ (‘prôtos’) has essentially remained unchanged since ancient times and was apparently already in use at the time of Pythagoras.